Navid200/xDrip/Search_Index.md

 # Index

 This page contains all the documentation in a flat format.
-You can use your browser search to find items.
-That is the best approach for searching for items until a search capability is added to the site.
+You can use your browser's search function on this page to find an item you may have difficulty finding on the site.

 <br/>